Here are some of the most frequently asked questions about our media queries. You can find more FAQs here.

 If you’re in the story, I’ll do my best to make sure you see a draft and have a chance to make any corrections or suggestions.
 If you don’t hear from me with a fact-checking query, it’s safe to assume you will not be in the story.

-Normally, I include the name of a company or organization when it directly relates to the topic of the story.
+I include the name of a company or organization in a story when it directly relates to the topic.
 For example, if I write a story about legislation and you represent a nonprofit organization that lobbied for the new law, I would probably include your organization’s name.
-If you’re a citizen who would be affected by the law, but you work for a start-up company that sells widgets, probably not.
+If you’re a citizen who would be affected by the law, but you work for a company that sells widgets, and are trying to generate a little publicity for your employer, probably not.
+Stories are not advertisements.
+I can’t guarantee a mention of a company or product.

 If it’s relevant to the story, absolutely.
 But I can never guarantee it.